AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_AuthorizationCodeClient.md

 Property | Type | Descriptions
  --- | --- | --- | ---
-AllowedCorsOrigins | string[] | Gets or sets if specified, will be used by the default CORS policy service implementations to build a CORS policy for JavaScript clients.
+AllowedCorsOrigins | string[] | Gets or sets the values used by the default CORS policy service implementations to build a CORS policy for JavaScript clients.
-RedirectUris | string[] | Gets or sets specifies the allowed URIs to which return tokens or authorization codes can be returned.
+RedirectUris | string[] | Gets or sets the allowed URIs to which return tokens or authorization codes can be returned.
 Wildcards are ignored.
-URIs must match exactly to what you are redirecting to after login.
+URIs must match exactly to what you are redirecting after login.
 If URIs do not match, the authentication process will fail with a bad_client error.
 Maximum 10 per client.
-PostLogoutRedirectUris | string[] | Gets or sets specifies allowed URIs to redirect to after logout.
+PostLogoutRedirectUris | string[] | Gets or sets allowed URIs to redirect to after logout.
 Wildcards are ignored.
-URIs must match exactly what you are redirecting after logout.
+URIs must match exactly what you are redirecting to after logout.
 Maximum 10 for client.
-ClientUri | string | Gets or sets uRI to a page with information about client (used on consent screen).
+ClientUri | string | Gets or sets URI to a page with information about client (used on consent screen).
-LogoUri | string | Gets or sets uRI to client logo (used on consent screen).
+LogoUri | string | Gets or sets URI to client logo (used on consent screen).
 Id | string | Gets or sets client ID for this client.
 This ID should be a GUID.
 Name | string | Gets or sets name of Client.
-Enabled | bool | Gets or sets determine if client is enabled.
+Enabled | bool | Gets or sets whether client is enabled.
 Client can be used for authentication if set to true.
 Client cannot be used for authentication if set to false.
 AccessTokenLifetime | int32 | Gets or sets lifetime of access token issued for this client after authentication.
 Minimum 60 seconds.
 Maximum 3600 seconds.
 Defaults to 3600 seconds.
 Tags | string[] | Gets or sets for OSIsoft internal use only.